erykk/COMP47660GP/README.md

 The service requires for a MySQL server to be running prior to start up.
 One way to do this is to start a MySQL instance on port 3306 using XAMPP: https://www.apachefriends.org/index.html

 The DBMS username and password **MUST** be updated in the application.properties file with credentials usable with your local MySQL server.
-It is advised to encrypt the DB user's password rather store it in plaintext in a config file, but it will work encrypted or in plaintext.
+It is advised to encrypt the DB user's password rather than store it in plaintext in a config file, but it will work encrypted **or** in plaintext.
 If encrypting the DB user's password, it should be encrypted using the steps below and added to application.properties as:
 ```
     spring.datasource.password=ENC(CIPHER_TEXT)